-Propositions 9 and 10 are illustrated by Figure 6 (where the number of links are calculated with the formula above).
+Propositions 9 and 10 are best illustrated examining Figure 6 (where the number of links are calculated with the formula above).
 As the diagram shows, the number of possible within-site dependency links drops sharply as the team is split into more sites, and this drop is more pronounced for larger teams.